Lily1595/Create-Portfolio-Challenge-/README.md

-# Editing HTML and CSS for accessibility
+# Creating a Portfolio

 ## Description

-The motivtion for this project was to edit existing HTML and CSS code to make the website more accessible and to improve SEO.
-Accessibility is becoming increasingly important and a file which reads as 'div soup' is not accessible, both to people who want an audio description of the website and to other coders.
-I learnt how to structure HTML files semantically and how to netaen up the CSS code, following the 'scout's rule'.
+The motivtion for this project was to create a basic portfolio which I can add to as the course progresses, using everything we've learnt so far in CSS and HTML.

 ## Installation